-At 31 March 2024 the Council had a balance on housing benefit overpayments of £1.973m.
-An officer review suggested that an impairment of doubtful debts of 67% (£1.321m) was appropriate; this being due to risks regarding the Council's
+At 31 March 2025 the Council had a balance on housing benefit overpayments of £1.683m.
+An officer review suggested that an impairment of doubtful debts of 65% (£1.092m) was appropriate; this being due to risks regarding the Council's ability to reclaim overpayments in the future, once the responsibility for housing benefit has been transferred to the Department for Work and Pensions.

-Fair Value Measurements - Carrying Values at 31 March 2024 Investment Properties £4.679m; Property Fund Holdings £15.005m
+Fair Value Measurements - Carrying Values at 31 March 2025 Investment Properties £5.671m; Property Fund Holdings £15.237m